Skip to main content

 │ └── productView

-In the above example, the middleware [a]b.js will be executed after the middleware a.js.
-You can see we do it by having [a] at the beginning of [a]b.js.
-This example shows you the basics of middleware ordering based on file name.
+• The middleware [a]b.ts will execute after the middleware a.ts.
+This is controlled by including [a] at the beginning of [a]b.ts.
+This demonstrates the basics of middleware ordering based on file names.

-Middleware [a,b]c[e].js shows us a more complex case, this middleware will be executed after both a.js and b.js AND before the middleware e.js.
+• The middleware [a,b]c[e].ts represents a more complex case.
+This middleware will execute after both a.ts and b.ts AND before the middleware e.ts.

-In the above example, the middleware [f]g.js will never be executed because it’s dependency (f.js) does not exist (We assume it does not exist in all module).
+• The middleware [f]g.ts will never execute because its dependency (f.ts) does not exist (assuming it doesn't exist in any module).

 warning

-A middleware function will never be executed if it’s dependency does not exist or was removed somehow.
+A middleware function will never execute if its dependency doesn't exist or has been removed.